Furniture

 Characteristic elements of the style

-The Neo-Gothic style furniture is heavy, intricate, with pointed arches resembling Gothic cathedral windows and heavy carvings.
+The neo-Gothic-style furniture is heavy, intricate, with pointed arches like Gothic cathedral windows and intricate carvings.
 It takes you back to religion because of its resemblance to cathedral furniture.

-The wood used is also heavy - walnut, oak, rosewood - and the colours are darker.
-The legs of the tables and chairs are straight, the roundness disappears.
+The wood used is also heavy - walnut, oak, rosewood - and the colors are darker.
+The legs of the tables and chairs are straight, and the rounded lines disappear.
 Window arches and cathedral towers are imitated in the design of chairs, beds, cupboards and tables.

 Decorations specific to the style appear, namely leaves, arches, rosettes, gargoyles, real or imaginary animals, deformed figures.
 Specific are the elements arranged like clover leaves, with three leaves, four petals or five arches.
-The bell with three or four petals and hollow centre is also specific.
-The designs comprising these elements range from the very simple to the very complicated and busy.
+Also specific is the bell with three or four petals and a hollow center.
+The designs comprising these elements range from the very simple to the very intricate and busy.

 The upholstery is also heavy.
-A lot of velvet, brocade and leather is used.
+They use a lot of velvet, brocade and leather.

-The Neo-Gothic style was not very popular because of its rigidity, preciousness and lack of comfort.
-Chairs looked more like thrones and tables were large and heavy, with sizes that were hard to ignore.
-In the modern context, the style is important for the strength it exudes, its design and the purity of its geometric shapes.
+The neo-Gothic style was not much loved because of its rigidity, preciousness and lack of comfort.
+The chairs looked more like thrones and the tables were large and heavy, with dimensions that were hard to ignore.
+In the modern context, style is important for the strength it exudes, its design and the purity of its geometric shapes.

 neo-gothic wardrobe